The-Tikkun-Line/the-tikkun-line.github.io/our-online-resources.markdown

 ---
 layout: page
-title: About
+title: Online Resources
-permalink: /about/
+permalink: /online-resources/
 ---

 The Tikkun Project is a peer support initiative for people who experience extreme or altered states, non-consensus realities, psychosis, or use their own language to describe these ways of being.

 Our work is grounded in the Hearing Voices approach, Intentional Peer Support, and a transformative justice approach.
 We are always learning how to bring these values into real life—especially in a world that is messy, unpredictable, and full of imperfect people like us.

 Our name comes from Tikkun Olam, a Hebrew phrase meaning “repair of the world.”
-For us, this reflects the never ending work of restorative and transformative justice—healing journies not just individuals, but systems and relationships too.
+For us, this reflects the spirit of restorative and transformative justice—healing not just individuals, but systems and relationships too.

 We affirm the humanity of men, women, trans people, and gender-expansive folks.
 Right now, our offerings are focused on supporting trans people, women, and gender-expansive individuals, because that’s where our team has the most lived and professional experience.
 As we grow and deepen our understanding of trauma-informed, anti-oppressive care for men, we hope to create space that truly welcomes everyone.